-The T616 is one of two current treadmills from Nautilus, with a few more features than its little sister, the T614, but not much else that makes it an appealing choice.
+The T616 is one of three current treadmills from Nautilus, with a few more features than its little sister, the T614, but not much else that makes it an appealing choice.

 The T616 console features a dual, blue backlit LCD display showing you your workout metrics such as time, distance, calories and incline level.
 It also features acoustic speakers and a 3 speed fan.

 The Nautilus T616 treadmill doesn't get great reviews from experts or customers and there is a lot of competition out there in this price range.

 It is only one of three treadmills currently offered, along with the entry level T614 model and the new top of the line T618 treadmill, so we're not entirely sure the company is focusing on their treadmills.
 With other more popular brands under the Nautilus umbrella, including Bowflex, it's not surprising that these machines would take a back seat.